-However, this problem is hardly insoluble.
-For instance, it is conceivable that the EU could build up a deposit insurance fund for cross-border banks supervised by the EU supervisor, which would be able to handle all but the largest banking failures.
-In fact, such an EU fund would be better diversified than the national funds are today, which all else being equal To create a European Financial Supervisor is the logical, if radical, solution. would enable it to charge lower fees or hold a larger risk-adjusted buffer.
+However, this problem is hardly unsolvable.
+For instance, one could think of the EU building up a deposit insurance fund for cross-border banks supervised by the EU supervisor, which would be able to handle all but the largest banking failures.
+In fact, such an EU fund would be better diversified than the national funds are today, which all else equal would enable it to charge lower fees or hold a bigger risk-adjusted buffer.
 In the event of really large banks or several large banks failing, there could be an established system of committed drawing rights, where the EU fund has the right to raise funds through national governments' ability to raise tax.
 Regarding liquidity support, the ECB would be given the role as lender of last resort.

 To convince national governments to commit such guarantees would of course demand very strict and well thought-out rules governing what actions the EU fund should be allowed to take in the case of a bank failure.
-These rules could be inspired by the US Federal Deposit Insurance Corporation's very strict mandate to always choose the least cost solution.
+These rules could be inspired by the US FDIC's very strict mandate to always choose the least cost solution.
 Among other things, this would in some cases mean allowing shareholders as well as uninsured depositors and debt holders to lose their money.
-Since today, most EU countries lack rules on how to handle large bank failures, it would also be very positive from a contingency planning and moral hazard point of view.
-With a strong legal framework, the EU would be able to allow investors in even the largest banks to take full financial responsibility.
+Since to my knowledge most EU countries lack the rules on how to handle large bank failures, it would also be very positive from a contingency planning and moral hazard point of view.
+With a strong legal framework, the EU would be able to let investors in even the biggest banks take full financial responsibility.